stafyniaksacha/strapi-traefik-https/README.md

-# Strapi HTTPS with Traefik
+# :lock: Strapi HTTPS with Traefik

 Simple docker https configuration for strapi using traefik